Inverse Optimization: Theory and Applications: Applications in Estimation Problems

 \paragraph{Radiation therapy treatment planning.}

-Radiation therapy (RT) is one of the main methods for treating cancer.
-In RT, beams of radiation are shot at a tumor to destroy the tumor cells.
-The design of the treatment, namely the angles from which the radiation is delivered, the shape of the radiation beam from each angle, and the distribution of intensity over the beam's shape (divided into small beamlets), is performed by solving a large optimization model.
-The optimization problem contains multiple objectives used to balance multiple (potentially dozens) conflicting objectives, such as escalating dose to the tumor while minimizing dose to the healthy organs.
-The overall objective is formed by taking a weighted combination of the various objectives $f(\bx) = \sum_{k=1}^K \theta_k f_k(\bx)$ where $\theta_k$ is the weight of the $k$-th objective $f_k(\bx)$ for $k \in \{1, \dots, K\}$.
+Radiation therapy (RT) is one of the main ways to treat cancer.
+Treatment design -- the angles from which the radiation is delivered, the shape of the radiation beam from each angle, and the distribution of intensity over the beam's shape (divided into small beamlets) -- is performed by solving a large optimization model with an objective that is a weighted sum of multiple sub-objectives.
+Inverse optimization learns these weights from historical treatments.

-The traditional clinical procedure of designing treatments involves manually selecting the objective function weights, solving the optimization problem, evaluating the treatment using several quantitative and qualitative metrics, and then iterating, if needed.
-As an alternative, inverse optimization can infer appropriate weights from historical treatments~\cite{chan2014generalized}.
-We present a simplified version of this model below.

-Let $\mathcal{B}$ be the sent of beamlets and $x_b$ be the intensity of beamlet $b$.
-Let $\mathcal{T}$ be the set of voxels (volumetric pixels) in the tumor and $\mathcal{V}$ be the set of all voxels.
-Let $\mathcal{O}_k$ be the set of healthy voxels corresponding to the $k$-th objective.
-Each objective $f_k(\bx)$ penalizes the total dose delivered above a threshold $\tau^k_v$ for each voxel $v$, i.e.,

-where $D_{v,b}$ is the dose deposited to voxel $v$ by unit intensity of beamlet $b$.
-The complete formulation of the forward problem is

-where $l_v$ and $u_v$ denote lower and upper bound constraints on the tumor and healthy voxels, respectively, and $\mX$ describes a set of linear constraints on the intensity values including nonnegativity.

-Both the Absolute and Relative Sub-optimality loss functions (see Sections \ref{subsubsec:abs_suboptimality} and \ref{subsubsec:data-driven_IO_rdg}) can be used in the inverse formulation for the above forward problem.
 Using real data from previously treated prostate cancer patients,~\citet{chan2014generalized} show that simple linear models with inversely optimized objective function weights for a small number of objectives could recreate treatments that were designed using complex, non-convex treatment planning models with many objectives.
+Section~\ref{sec:RTEC} provides more details.